spdx/spdx-3-model/model/Licensing/Properties/seeAlso.md

 ## Summary

-Contains a URL where the License or LicenseException can be found in use.
+Contains a URL where the License or LicenseAddition can be found in use.

 ## Description

-A seeAlso defines a cross-reference with a URL where the License or LicenseException can be found in use by one or a few projects.
+A seeAlso defines a cross-reference with a URL where the License or LicenseAddition can be found in use by one or a few projects.

 If applicable, it should include a URL where the license text is posted by the license steward, particularly if the license steward has made available a